AlturosDestinations/Alturos.ImageAnnotation/README.md

 }
 ```

-## An alternative solution so you don't need an AWS cloud.
+## An alternative solution so you don't need Amazon AWS

 You can also use [MinIO](https://github.com/minio/minio) instead of S3 and a [local dynamodb]( https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)